Applying for Postgraduate Programmes

 I have missed the recommended application deadline.
 Can I still apply?

-We recommend you submit your application by June 30 to give us time to assess it and get back to you to enrol in September.
-Applications submitted after that date can be considered but there is no guarantee that a decision can be given in time for registration.
+The recommended deadline to submit your application is June the 30th.
+This will allow for sufficient time to assess your application and get back to you before the enrolment period in September.
+Applications submitted after that date may be considered but there is no guarantee that a decision can be given in time for enrolment.

 Many academics and members of staff are on leave throughout the summer and the decision making process can take longer.